-3.3.5 NZ AID or Ministry of Foreign Affairs and Trade (MFAT) New Zealand
+3.3.6 NZ AID or Ministry of Foreign Affairs and Trade (MFAT) New Zealand

 Just like DFAT Australia.
-MFAT New Zealand or previously known as NZ AID also sponsors community related projects in the South Pacific.
+MFAT New Zealand or previously known as NZ AID also sponsors community related project in the South Pacific.
 Ministry of Foreign Affairs and Trade (MFAT) is the public service department of New Zealand charged with advising the government on foreign and trade policy and promoting New Zealand's interests in trade and international relations.
-FAT works in collaboration with over 30 other Government agencies to deliver development cooperation across the Pacific.
+FAT works in collaboration with over 30 other Government agencies to deliver development cooperation across the Pacific.13

-3.3.6 European Union
+3.3.7 European Union - Global Energy Efficiency and Renewable Energy Fund

 Fund management companies, financial institutions, project developers or individuals that intend to develop a clean energy investment fund or expand an existing fund into clean energy can submit proposals to seek finance.
 Developers of clean energy projects can also submit proposals for investment funds.
-Proposals are expected to:

-- i.
-Present a financially sustainable business plan generating a fair return for investors and a realistic pipeline, - ii.
-Specify environmental and socio-economic impacts, - iii.
-Focus on small and medium sized clean energy projects (< 30MW) and companies, - iv.
-Require long-term patient investment capital, - Locally grounded, professional fund management team, preferable with a track record in the clean, energy sector, or at least the capacity to become qualified or to liaise with other parties for that purpose.
+Proposals are expected to: i) Present a financially sustainable business plan generating a fair return for investors and a realistic pipeline, ii) Specify environmental and socioeconomic impacts, iii) Focus on small and medium sized clean energy projects (< 30MW) and companies, iv) Require long-term patient investment capital, v) Locally grounded, professional fund management team, preferable with a track record in the clean, energy sector, or at least the capacity to become qualified or to liaise with other parties for that purpose.14

-3.3.7 Agence Française de Développement (AFD - France)
+3.3.8 Agence Française de Développement (AFD - France)

 Applications are submitted by the local contracting authorities to the AFD offices that identify the project.
-A feasibility study, including a technical study, marketing survey, and financial projections, are carried out.
+A feasibility study, including a technical study, marketing survey, and financial projections, are carried out.15

-3.3.8 International Climate Initiative (Germany)
+3.3.9 International Climate Initiative (Germany)

 The programme is run by the German Ministry of Environment and provides financial support to international projects in climate change mitigation, adaptation, REDD+ and biodiversity conservation.
-Financing will seek to ensure that its investments will catalyse other funding streams and encourage private sector participation.
+Financing will seek to ensure that its investments will catalyse other funding streams and encourage private sector participation.16